 Julian Larnach is a Sydney-based playwright and screenwriter.
 He is Literary Associate at Griffin Theatre.

-Julian’s short film SAFETY NET premieres at Sydney Film Festival in 2020.
-The film is directed by Anthea Williams and produced by Mischief Media and funded by Screen NSW.
+Julian’s short film SAFETY NET premiered at Sydney Film Festival in 2020 and has screened at multiple film festivals in Australia, New Zealand and the United States; and at cinemas around Australia to critical acclaim.
+The film is directed by Anthea Williams, produced by Mischief Media and was funded by Screen NSW.
+Julian is now developing SAFETY NET into a feature film funded by Screen NSW and produced by Mischief Media.

 Julian has completed creative developments for new works with Sydney Dance Company, Playwriting Australia and Griffin Theatre Company, as well as dramaturgical secondments with Belvoir and Melbourne Theatre Company.
 He has been generously supported by the Australia Council of the Arts, having undertaken a JUMP Mentorship and received an ArtStart grant.